Xavier Brewer: Coaching career

 At the conclusion of his playing career, Brewer went on to work as a personal trainer before going into coaching.
 He also spent time as the head coach at Landrum Middle School in the St. Johns County School District.

 Brewer joined the coaching staff at his alma mater Clemson in 2019 as a graduate assistant.
 He was named the cornerbacks coach at Louisiana–Monroe in 2021.

 Personal life

 Brewer's father Chris was a member of the Denver Broncos and was part of the Denver Dynamite ArenaBowl I championship team.
 His brother C. J. was also a member of the San Francisco 49ers practice squad.

+He is a father of two; In 2023, he welcomed a baby boy into the world, and in 2025, a baby girl.